 Some Baha'i Beliefs

 Bahá’u’lláh wrote over 100 volumes of books on diverse subjects of relevance to the contemporary world.
 His teachings are vast, modern, universal and forward-looking.
 Here follows a few of them:

 - Bahá’u’lláh teaches that God is only one, the same Omnipotent Being worshipped by the religious communities.

 - He asserts that the religions have all come from God and are therefore also all one.

-- The Bahá’í Faith teaches progressive revelation, the concept that the full measure of God’s Word is being revealed to mankind only gradually and in stages.
-Bahá’u’lláh indicates that once in about a thousand years or so, an Emissary is sent by God to a specific area of the globe, with religious lessons that are tailored to the needs of the people, taking into account their level of maturity and with respect to the time and place.
-And today, a new divine Message has come to the whole of mankind through him.
+- The Bahá’í Faith teaches progressive revelation, the concept that the full measure of God’s word is being revealed to mankind only gradually and in stages.
+Bahá’u’lláh indicates that once every thousand years or so, God sends an Emissary to a specific area of the globe with religious lessons tailored to the needs of the people, lessons that take account of their level of maturity and of the time and place.
+And today, a new divine message has come to the whole of mankind through him.

 - Another teaching of Baha’u’llah is that mankind is one, that despite the differences in our religious, racial, national or ethnic backgrounds, we are all the children of one heavenly Father.

 - He affirms the principle of equal rights, opportunities and privileges for men and women; stresses that religion must reconcile and be in harmony with both science and reason; and advocates the need for the application of spiritual solutions to the world’s economic problems.